 At this point, Skype threw me a curve ball.
 It suddenly switched from Landscape mode to Portrait mode for the rest of the installation.

-If this happens to you, I’ve got a fix for this in the Final Steps section.
+If this happens to you, I’ve got a fix in the Final Steps section.

-Once that’s finished, Skype will automatically pull up your contacts and any active conversations you’ve got running on other devices.
+Once that’s finished, Skype will automatically pull up your contacts and any active conversations running on other devices.

-Now that Skype is up and running on your Android TV, let’s make it easier to use.
+Now that Skype is running on your Android TV let’s make it easier to use.

 Force Skype to Landscape Mode

-As I mentioned, halfway through the setup, Skype switched from Landscape mode to Portrait mode.
+As I mentioned, Skype switched from Landscape mode to Portrait mode halfway through the setup.
 Remember that we installed the pure Android version of Skype, not a native Android TV app.

 Thankfully, that’s easy to fix.
-I’ve written an article showing step-by-step how to force an Android app into either Landscape mode or Portrait mode.
-I’ll go over the highlights here, but for all the details, I recommend you check it out.
+I’ve written an article showing step-by-step how to force an Android app into Landscape or Portrait modes.
+I’ll go over the highlights here, but I recommend you check it out for all the details.

-To start, you’ll need the Set Orientation app, which you can find on either Aptoide TV or APKMirror.
-You can install it using the same process that you used to install Skype.
+You’ll need the Set Orientation app, which you can find on either Aptoide TV or APKMirror.
+You can install it using the same process you used to install Skype.

 Set Orientation has several options that you can choose from.
-Normally, I like to leave it in Automatic.
+Usually, I like to leave it in Automatic.

 Create a Home Screen Shortcut

-Remember when I said that you needed an app like Sideload Launcher to open Skype?
+Remember when I said you needed an app like Sideload Launcher to open Skype?